Your business and trade waste

 If you run a business you have a legal responsibility for the safe disposal of your business waste.

-Since October 2007, businesses have been responsible for making sure that at least some of their waste is recycled.
+Businesses are responsible for making sure that at least some of their waste is recycled.
 There are two main ways your business can meet current recycling regulations:

 a) Sort and send your waste for recycling - it could be your paper, cardboard, glass or cans.